All Fargo Park District volleyball leagues will follow the USAV rules. (Except where Fargo Park District rules apply)

-15. During the SERVE, the ball may touch the net while crossing it.
+16. During the serve, the ball may touch the net while crossing it.
 (Let Serve)

-21. No player shall cross the center line under the net during play.
-We will be following the old USA Volleyball rule.
+22. No player shall cross the center line under the net during play.
 (Your entire shoe must cross the center line before it is a violation).

-Appropriate Footwear: This has become a problem when using the school’s gymnasiums.
+Appropriate Footwear: This has become a problem when using the school’s gymnasiums and the Sports Arena.
 Each player must have the appropriate footwear on to play Volleyball.
-Sandals, Flip Flops, Boots, socks, medical boot and bare feet are not appropriate footwear.
+Sandals, Flip Flops, Boots, socks, medical boot, and bare feet are not appropriate footwear.
 The Athletic shoes that a player wears must also be a none marking shoe.
 The shoes that mark the floor are usually black.
 If the player wears a shoe and it is marking the floor that player will be asked to leave the court.

 ****If you must bring your children, you are responsible for them.
 If they are running around the facility, you will be asked to quit playing and supervise your children or remove your children from the facility.
 This must be enforced for the safety of the children and adults who are playing. ****